 Job Interview Tips to Remember.

-You have all the technical requirements for comparison on the job description, and the candidates’ resumes, so that’s the easy part of interviews.
-The challenge all hiring teams face is to understand the person behind the resume and to assess if they’re a good fit for the team and the company.
+So you have the job description and the candidates’ resumes.
+The challenge all hiring teams face is understanding the person behind the resume and assessing if they’re a good fit for the team and the company.

 Collaborative hiring is essential to ensure a fair and transparent candidate experience.